drhsqlite/fossil-mirror/www/gitusers.md

-vague bug report — “I think it broke on a Wednesday… Yes, there was a full moon, and the Dodgers were playing in Boston…” — or perhaps you’re poking semi-randomly through history to find a “good” version to set up a [`bisect`][bis] operation.
+vague bug report — “I think it broke on a Wednesday… Yes, there was a full moon, and the Dodgers were playing in Boston…” — or perhaps you’re poking semi-randomly through history to find a “good” version to set up the start point of a [`bisect`][bis] operation.

-Because Git doesn’t maintain comprehensive lookup tables into its log — [as detailed above](#log) — you will find pages online recommending horrorshow commands like this:
+Because Git doesn’t maintain comprehensive lookup tables into its log — [as detailed above](#log) — you will find pages online recommending horror-show commands like this:

         git checkout $(git rev-list -n 1 --first-parent --before="2020-04-12" master)

 That’s [the top answer on Stack Overflow][gcod] for the first hit on “git checkout by date” in the web search engine I used.

-We believe you get such answers for requests for help with Git in part because of its lack of an always-up-to-date index into its log and in part because of its “small tools loosely joined” design philosophy.
+We believe you get such answers to Git help requests in part because of its lack of an always-up-to-date index into its log and in part because of its “small tools loosely joined” design philosophy.
 This sort of command is therefore composed piece by piece: